When Should I Apply?

 All applicants must submit the following within the SOPHAS application:

-- Personal Statement describing the reasons for your interest in public health, your intended program of study, the University of Minnesota SPH and your career goals (1000 word limit).
+- Statement of Purpose and Objectives describing the reasons for your interest in public health, your intended program of study, the University of Minnesota SPH and your career goals (1000 word limit).

 - Resume or C.V.